 To be eligible for the production exemption, your business must:

-- Engage in a qualifying farming or ranching activity.
+- Be actively producing in a qualifying farming or ranching activity.
 This includes:

 - Raising stock, poultry, or fish